 It’s that type of determination that also inspires Nick Romito.
 He’s intensely focused on building a radical real estate technology company and he’s sharply aware of his surroundings.
 In business, like in surfing, he has honed his skills while wiping out, learning and adapting.

 Good surfers understand the need for preparation and quickly getting ready for the next wave and the next opportunity.
 When you’re sitting out there scanning the horizon, watching the set build, every once in a while circumstances will converge to create a magical moment.
 You’ll have a brief window to make a critical decision.
-You can wonder why you never saw it coming and bail before the hard impact, or you can spin around, get on your feet, and ride that epic wave.
+You can wonder why you never saw it coming and bail before the inevitable impact, or you can spin around, start digging, and ride that epic wave.